-3) Sick Leave with Pay Extended and FMLA Eligible (Non VSDP)

-It is the policy of CNU that while an administrative and professional faculty member is out on extended sick leave with pay and is eligible for family and medical leave that the extended sick leave run concurrently with FMLA.
-Once the amount of extended sick leave provided by the University has been exhausted, the administrative and professional faculty member can supplement the amount of FMLA time remaining, if any, with existing accrued annual leave.
+- 3) Sick Leave with Pay Extended and FMLA Eligible (Non VSDP) It is the policy of CNU that while an administrative and professional faculty member is out on extended sick leave with pay and is eligible for family and medical leave that the extended sick leave run concurrently with FMLA.
+Once the amount of extended sick leave provided by the University has been exhausted, the administrative and professional faculty member can supplement the amount of - been exhausted, the administrative and professional faculty member can supplement the amount of FMLA time remaining, if any, with existing accrued annual leave.
 Benefits are provided in accordance with the Commonwealth of Virginia requirements.
-The incumbent's position may be recruited and filled at University discretion when extended sick leave and FMLA have been exhausted.

-4) Leave without Pay - Family Medical Leave (Non VSDP)
+The incumbent's position may be recruited and filled at University discretion when extended sick leave and FMLA have been exhausted. - 4) Leave without Pay Family Medical Leave (Non VSDP)